tu-os-course/TI2726C-Assignments-2016/src/session_2/assignment.md

 program.

 The objectives are:

-- The main function must create a thread, wait till the thread is finished and finally close the program.
+- The main function must create a thread, wait until the thread is finished, and finally close the program.
 - Print the thread ID and function name of the thread
-- Create a counter which counts from 1 to 10 and waits 1 second between each increment
+- Create a counter that counts from 1 to 10 and waits 1 second between every two increments

 ### 2.2